| |

 The sovereign gold bond scheme dates from 2021 – 2022

-How to Withdraw Sovereign Gold Bonds in case of the death of the investor?
+How do Withdraw Sovereign Gold Bonds in case of the Death of the Investor?

 In the cases where the Nominee is not appointed – In the absence of nomination, the claim of the executors or administrators of the deceased holder or claim of the holder of the succession certificate (issued under Part X of the Indian Succession Act) may be submitted to the Receiving Offices/Depository.